Roman Imankulov

 Hands Off Development

-I think this happened because I started feeling more comfortable offloading larger and larger chunks of work to the coding agents themselves.
-I’m steering them at a higher and higher level and writing less code by hand myself.
-This revelation coincides with the observation of Simon Willison, who noticed that the models got incrementally better, until the new models (GPT-5.2 and Opus 4.5) reached an inflection point, where suddenly they started being helpful in resolving much harder problems.
+I started feeling comfortable offloading larger chunks of work to agents, steering them at a higher level and writing less code by hand.
+Simon Willison noticed something similar: the models got incrementally better, until GPT-5.2 and Opus 4.5 reached an inflection point where suddenly much harder coding problems opened up.

 It genuinely feels to me like GPT-5.2 and Opus 4.5 in November represent an inflection point - one of those moments where the models get incrementally better in a way that tips across an invisible capability line where suddenly a whole bunch of much harder coding problems open up